ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 ### 7.5 students

 Stores a sample student profile for testing.
-This section can be used to test whether the system can compare a student's current skills with the selected target career.
+The final application also allows users to enter their own skills through the terminal.

-## 8. Input Handling Plan
+## 8. Input Handling Design

-The system will include an input pre-processing layer to reduce matching problems caused by strict semantic resource names.
+The system includes an input pre-processing layer to reduce matching problems caused by strict semantic resource names.

-The planned input handling flow is:
+The input handling flow is:

 ```text
 Input Layer: